bclindner/todoapp/README.md

 spring.security.oauth2.resourceserver.jwt.issuer-uri=jwt-issuer-uri
 ```

+Important to note that if you're pulling the /authorize endpoint directly out
+of Auth0 you'll have to include some extra settings.
+The example is in
+`application.properties`.
+Note the `?audience=<your-audience-uri>` appended to
+the authorizeUrl - you need to have that for it to direct properly from OpenAPI
+consumers.

 To test with the email job, you'll need an SMTP server.
 As an example,
 SMTPBucket is set up in the default profile - use it as a reference for the
 settings to change.